balakreshnan/mlops/automl/Coviddataml.md

 ## Use Case

 Ability to predict recovery rate using Azure Automated Machine learning.
-Idea is increase productivity for data science to ability to figure out which alogrithmn produces the best result.
+Idea is increase productivity for data science to ability to figure out which algorithm produces the best result.

-Pre Requistie
+Pre Requisite

 - Azure Subscription
 - Create a Resource group